Boston Ferns are a great non-toxic and fast-growing plant so perfect to have around the home.

-How many sections you cut off, or how large those new plants are is completely up to you and depends on the size of your Boston Fern really!
+How many sections you cut off, or how large those new plants are is completely up to you and depends on the size of your plant really!
 To cut the plant, use your shears to slice the root system.
 You’ll have to cut directly through some roots to do this but don’t worry as this won’t affect the health of your plant.

 Place in water or fresh potting mix

 Pot the main mother Boston Fern plant back into its original pot (or downsize to a smaller pot if you have taken away a large amount of the Fern).